Celtic68/grbUniformOrdering/WeeklyReflection.md

 day.
 The Edit User flow is now built.
 I tested it locally and then pushed it up to AWS.
 After continuing to do some testing, I noticed a couple bugs in it as well as the User Sign Up flow so I fixed those and re-deployed.
 I also got the Add / Edit Player jsp and servlet started - the jsp is handling both the no player found and players found correctly.
 Next up is to work on the Add Player and Edit Player pages.

+I was back at it early on 10/27 and had another productive day.
+The entire Add / Edit Player flow is built and has been tested locally.
+There will be some refactoring needed - I will be looking hard at the form field validation and the add / edit jsps and servlets once the first version of the project is built and running.
+That said, this is the first time I have felt like I was in a good position for getting the project done for the end of the semester.
+I also got the package deployed to AWS and tested to make sure it worked there as well.